Marketing is the foundation of how you communicate your value to potential customers and convert them.

 This encompasses the creation of content that ranks for certain keywords through organic search engines, so that relevant consumers find your website and products.

 The foundation of any SEO strategy is keyword research — which is the process of identifying relevant search queries in search engines like Google and Bing — and developing a plan for a web page or series of webpages to rank for those keywords.
 Check out this local SEO guide to learn more in-depth about the importance of keyword research!

 monday.com’s keyword research template allows marketers to collect and analyze data across various long-tail keywords and clusters, and then build those content plans into a content calendar.

 Your keyword research will include documentation and analysis of things like difficulty, search volume, average cost per click (CPC) if using paid advertisements, and landing pages which you plan to utilize in support of your efforts.

-Successful strategic marketing comes from organized, goal-oriented marketers with the right tools
+Optimize your marketing tactics with the right tools

 All marketing strategies need to be integrated with one another, and are often dependent on the successes and failures of one another.